EC-BingChilling/Summer2023/chapter6.md

 ## Best Responses and Dominant Strategies

 Previous Fundimental Concepts:
+**Concept 1**
-- best response: best choice of one player, given what the other player will do
+- Best response: best choice of one player, given what the other player will do

 _S_ : When player 1 chooses a strategy